martinvuyk/forge-tools/src/forge_tools/socket/README.md

 ]
 ```

-The interface for any socket implementation looks like this:
+Where the interface for any socket implementation looks like this:
 (many features are not part of the Mojo language, take it as pseudocode)
 ```mojo
 trait SocketInterface[